SM Culture Universe

-The SM Culture Universe (SMCU) is a shared universe produced by SM Entertainment.
+The SM Culture Universe (SMCU) is a shared universe created by SM Entertainment that connects its artists through a unified storyline.
+Introduced in the early 2020s, it combines music, virtual characters, and digital storytelling to create an interconnected narrative across different groups.
+The concept is especially shown through projects like Aespa, which feature both real and virtual members interacting across multiple worlds.
+This approach emphasizes storytelling as a central element of the universe, described as “the main point is not religion, but storytelling”.

 Development

 "We are now going to kwangya.
 We are also going through a turbulent fourth industrial revolution in which not only COVID-19 but also other diseases and climate change can occur at any time.
 In the future, there will be more changes in human lifestyle as technology advances, and as I said before, the future world will become a world of celebrities and robots.
 We mentioned SM Culture Universe (SMCU) as a key value and vision for the future entertainment world, and we will introduce new girl group Aespa as the first project that will soon open the beginning of future entertainment."

 — —Lee Soo-man, Producer, and Chairman of SM Entertainment, on constructing a shared universe.

 By 2004, SM Entertainment had been working to produce their own culture universe.
 During the planning stage, Lee Soo-man thought of creating a worldview with "innovative and powerful" storytelling.
 He presumed that creating, delivering stories, and entering the worldview is a competition.
 Instead of a worldview interpreted as a symbol or a metaphor, they created storytelling content that contains a completely "new and very attractive" character and story, and Lee believed that this story is an essential element for expressing artists and music, and is the key to success.

 Lee Soo-man attended the First World Cultural Industry Forum (WCIF) as a representative of Korean culture and gave a keynote speech under the theme of "The Future of the World Entertainment Industry After COVID-19 and Culture Universe".
 In one of the highlights on his speech, Lee stated that they are one step closer to the future entertainment world they have dreamed of.
-He added that in the year 2020, they will realized SMCU as a vision for the future entertainment world, through the new girl group Aespa, and move forward with "new and innovative" ways as they have done so far.
+He added that in the year 2020, they would realize SMCU as a vision for the future entertainment world, through the new girl group Aespa, and move forward with "new and innovative" ways as they had done so far.